EricYsh/community/README.md

 https://pandao.github.io/editor.md/

 ## Run this project in your device
+1. Download this project and unzip in some directory
-1. rm ~/community.*
+2. rm ~/community.*
-2. mvn flyway:migrate
+3. mvn flyway:migrate
-3. run this project in IDEA
+4. run main of this project in IDEA
+5. access your version in http://localhost:8080